What Should You Know About GA4 Data Retention?

 It's permanently gone.
 Consider exporting before deletion if needed.

-What happens to data collected in Google Ads when I change my GA4 retention period?
+What happens to the data Google Ads collects when I change how long GA4 keeps it?

-Although you can adjust how long Google Analytics 4 stores your website/app activity data (2, 14, or 26 months), this doesn't affect Google Ads data, which has its own separate 18-month retention policy.
+You can change how long Google Analytics 4 keeps track of your website or app usage data (2, 14, or 26 months), but this won't change how long Google Ads data is kept (18 months).
 Think of them as independent systems - each stores and utilizes information according to its specific purpose and regulations.

 Do any limitations apply to the data retained beyond 14 months?